fusioncharts/dev_centre_docs/getting-started/angular/angular/your-first-chart-using-angular.md

 **Step 3:** Now use `fusioncharts` component in `app.component.html`.

-Create the chart container and define the following:
+Create the chart container and set the following:

 * Chart `width` and `height`

-* Set the chart type as `column2d`.
+* Chart type as `column2d`.
 Each chart type is represented with a unique chart alias.
 For Column 2D chart, the alias is `column2d`.
 Find the complete list of chart types with their respective alias [here](https://www.fusioncharts.com/dev/chart-guide/list-of-charts).

-* Set the data source.
+* The data source.

 > The code below is same for Angular older and latest versions.